Frequently Asked Questions

 On this page you can find answers to frequently asked questions about the Disc online crime reporting system.
 Click a question to read the answer.
 Contact us if your question isn’t here – we’ll add it, and the answer, to this page.

-Compliance with data protection law
+Compliance with the law

 - a clear statement of the rights of the scheme and its members (their ‘Legitimate Interests’)